digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/apis.rst

   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certificates (binary files) are supported.

-Instead of specifying the path to a certificate, you can also a `JWKS <https://tools.ietf.org/html/rfc7517>`__ URL.
+Instead of specifying the path to a certificate, you can also use a `JWKS <https://tools.ietf.org/html/rfc7517>`__ URL.
 In that case, the participant will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given JWKS URL.